 Because of the prevalence of Dutch elm disease and oak wilt here in Northeast Ohio, elm and oak trees should only be pruned during dormancy.
 Both diseases are carried by beetles that are attracted to fresh cuts on host trees.
 Pruning during winter avoids this problem.

-Dormancy is a natural process that all cold-hardy plants go through in Northeast Ohio to help them survive our cold winters.
-While we may not appreciate the look of dormant trees as much as their colorful appearance throughout the rest of the year, it’s a necessary process that gives them the energy needed to put on a show of spring blooms and brilliant fall colors.
+Dormancy is a natural process that all cold-hardy plants go through in Northeast Ohio to help them survive our frigid winters.
+While we may not appreciate the look of dormant trees as much as their colorful appearance throughout the rest of the year, it’s a necessary process that gives them the energy needed to put on a show of spring blooms, lush summer greens, and brilliant fall colors.

 If you’re not sure whether a tree is dead or dormant, give us a call at 440-564-1374 to schedule an inspection.